robzr/sub2rbl/Readme.md

-The included config file (/etc/config/sub2rbl) includes a number of IP based RBLs (primarily based on ssh brute force scanning) and Spamhaus DROP/EDROP net based RBLs (based on hijacked IP ranges used by spammers and cyber-criminals)
+The included config file (/etc/config/sub2rbl) includes a number of IP based RBLs (primarily based on ssh brute force scanning) and Spamhaus DROP/EDROP net based RBLs (based on hijacked IP ranges used by spammers and cyber-criminals).

 **Dependencies**
-- curl (sadly busybox/wget did not work for all the RBLs I tried)
+- curl (sadly, busybox/wget did not work for all the RBLs I tried)
 - ipset & kmod-ipt-ipset
 - openssl-util & ca-certificates (needed for https RBL URLs)